sah4ez/slack_portfolio/README.md

 ## Virtual env

-If you running bot in not conternized os (Docker), will be good create virtual evnieronment:
+If you running bot in not conternized os (Docker), need created virtual evnironment:

 ```bash
 virtualenv portfolio